tigertiburon/exercise-check-installed-apps/README.md

 # Welcome to the exercise on installing GitHub Apps!

-This very very  very first exercise checks your ability to manage GitHub Apps for your organization.
+This first exercise checks your ability to manage GitHub Apps for your organization.
 It is automatically graded via a workflow once you have completed the instructions.

 ## About this exercise